-- 10.01 Overtime.
-Regular full-time employees shall be compensated at the rate of one and one-half $(1\frac{1}{2})$ times their regular rate of pay for all hours worked outside of their normally scheduled hours of work. . . . - 10.02 Call-In Time.
+10.02 Call-In Time.
 Employees who shall be called to work at other than the regularly scheduled starting time shall be entitled to at least two (2) hours call-in pay at time and one-half (11⁄2).
-Regular part-time employees shall be eligible for two hours call in at the overtime rate if the hours worked are in excess of 8.3 hours per day or 41.5 hours in a week.
+Regular part-time employees shall be eligible for two hours call in at the overtime rate if the hours worked are in excess of 8.3 hours per day or 41.5 hours in a week; 7.5 hours per day or 37.5 hours in a week in the case of part-time secretaries.
 This provision does not apply to an employee who starts work early and continues into regularly scheduled hours or who continues past regularly scheduled hours. . . .

-10.04 Training.
+10.04 Training . . .

 - a) Employees requested or required by the management of the department to attend school and/or training classes shall be compensated at their appropriate straight time rate of pay for a regular work day.
-In addition, travel time outside of the regular work day, in a private automobile, shall be compensated at a rate of one and one-half (11⁄2) times the appropriate straight time rate of pay. - b) Employees required to attend school and/or training classes out of their normal schedule of work shall receive compensation at a rate of one and one-half (11⁄2) times their regular rate of pay for such attendance. . . - 10.07 Pyramiding of Hours.
+In addition, for those employees residing within the required response time specified in Article XXI, travel time outside of the regular work day, in a private automobile, shall be compensated at a rate of one and one-half (11⁄2) times the appropriate straight time rate of pay. - b) Employees required to attend school and/or training classes out of their normal schedule of work shall receive compensation at a rate of one and one-half $(1\frac{1}{2})$ times their regular rate of pay for such attendance. . . - 10.07 Pyramiding of Hours.
 There shall be no pyramiding or duplicating of overtime provisions.
 Hours compensated under one overtime provision shall be excluded from any other overtime provision.
 When two or more provisions requiring the compensation of overtime rates are applicable, the single provision most favorable to the employees shall apply.